A global Internet technology company and our RXO customer, needed to change their hiring culture to focus on gender diversity.

 This effort resulted in hiring and upskilling 200 female-identifying IT professionals in only 4 months.

-The targeted sourcing strategy resulted in 72% of the applicants screened, 52% of recruiter interviewed candidates made it to technical interview and 79% of those applicants were hired.
+The targeted sourcing strategy resulted in 72% of all 2,961 applicants being screened.
+52% of recruiter-interviewed candidates made it to the technical interview and 79% of those applicants were hired.